Print

 Walnut Creek

-There is a strong sense of community in Walnut Creek with a number of good public and private schools in the area.
-The suburb is well connected to San Francisco by the Bay Area Rapid Transit (BART) system and bus.
+There is a strong sense of community in Walnut Creek, with a number of good public and private schools in the area.
+The suburb is linked to San Francisco by the Bay Area Rapid Transit (BART) system and bus.
 There are also a number of bike lanes and trails for cycling enthusiasts.

 Novato